The Community of the Disciples of the Cross

 A brief history

 The first candidates gathered together in prayer during the night of August 14th 1982, entrusting themselves to God, with the intention of sacrificing their lives for the Church, and in a special way for those who are far from God.
 Then on August 15th it was complemented by an act of devotion to Mary.
-On Holy Thursday in 1983, during a prayer, the sisters became convicted that they were to be called the Disciples of the Cross and were formally constituted as such by Archbishop of Szczecin-Kamien in 2015.
+On Holy Thursday in 1983, during praying the rosary, the sisters became convicted that they were to be called the Disciples of the Cross and were formally constituted as such by Archbishop of Szczecin-Kamien in 2015.
 There are currently 65 sisters, living in 12 houses spread across 6 dioceses in Poland.